-Tags: Deuteronomy 30, eternal security, eternal security of the believer, free will, God's glory, Luke 8, Matthew 5, once saved always saved, parable of the soils, parable of the sower, perseverance of the saints, truthfulness of Christ
+Tags: Deuteronomy 30, eternal security, free will, Luke 8, Matthew 5, once saved always saved, parable of the soils, parable of the sower, perseverance of the saints, truthfulness of Christ

 Objection: I believe that I can lose my salvation because Luke 8:13 says, “They on the rock are they, which, when they hear, receive the word with joy; and these have no root, which for a while believe, and in time of temptation fall away.”
 To me this is going back to free will.
 We have the free will to walk away.